outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

     - how do you check for optimal combinations reached before the end of training at a particular node, or a feature/weight set that matches the correct prediction function bc its a high-impact feature/weight combination (weight x applied to weight path 1, weight y applied to weight path 2) that happens to identify an important system object (efficiency, interaction, variance gap, causal structure) - you can include a test of original data in each node for predictive potential once you determine the level of complexity needed to create a prediction function (number of terms or level of variation, which can be used as a filter before running tests for system objects or correct prediction function similarity at each node)

+    - how do you idnetify different types of relevance & nodes that supply them for an intent like categorization/prediction?

+      - different types of relevance like direct causation (is causative), imminent causation (will be causative, or may be if imminent conditions occur), alternate causation (can be causative)

+      - node sets/weight paths that arent important for direct causation may be important for imminent causation

   - given that certain algorithms can only add so much certainty for a particular problem type, that should be integrated into output (trust shouldnt be default handler for algorithm output)

   - behavior data, search data, purchase data can be used to link health conditions and train AI to predict conditions from a symptom search